-Agritutismi come in all shape and sizes: some are small and rural and still operate as working farms (or may have a farm area, often open to kids yo visit) and some are very elegant, upscale and equipped with swimming pools and more.
+Agriturismi come in all shapes and sizes: some are small and rural and still operate as working farms (or may have a farm area, often open to kids yo visit) and some are very elegant, upscale and equipped with swimming pools and more.

 The choice of agriturismo in Tuscany is endless: you can find all options on agruturismo.it or even on booking.com, selecting ‘country houses’.

 To give you an idea of what is available, have a look at:

 Renting a Tuscan Villa